jacquiewitte/capstone-landslides-soilmoisture/README.md

 </ul>

 <P>Using conda, install by typing <b>'conda install -c conda-forge name-of-package-listed-above'</b>

-<P>All python code are contained within Jupyter Notebooks and at the moment there is no order of notebooks to run.
-Each notebook is self contained and somewhat self-explanatory.
+<H2>Notebooks</H2>

+All python notebooks are still in the development stage.
+All notebooks for testing code are placed in

-<H3>DATA & FORMATS</H3>
+<H2>DATA & FORMATS</H2>

 <ol type="1">
   <li>NASA Global Landslide Catalog (2007-2016)